leslieportiz/Race-Car-Game/README.md

 # Race-Car-Game
-Milestone Project 1
+Project 1

 RACE CAR GAME FUNCTIONALITIES:
-AIM: TO GET TO THE FINISH LINE BEFORE THE ENEMY.
+AIM: TO GET TO THE FINISH LINE BEFORE THE ENEMY WITH AT LEAST 100 MILES PER HOUR.

 1. IF YOU REACH FINISH LINE YOU WIN. move.js